-Data Analysis
+3. Data Analysis

-The digital images of the fluid distributions in the micro-models are analyzed with custom IDL programs to determine saturation and interfacial area per volume at each pressure.
-From the images, interfacial length is measured instead of interfacial area because the images are two-dimensional.
-We use the interfacial length between the wetting and non-wetting phase as an approximation for $a{wn}$ .
-Though the length of the hidden curvature should be constant factor (because the depth of the pore structure is constant), $a{wn}$ does not include the length of the hidden curvature because it could not be directly measured from the images.
+[10] The digital images of the fluid distributions in the micromodels are analyzed with custom IDL programs to determine saturation and interfacial area per volume at each pressure.
+From the images, interfacial length is measured instead of interfacial area because the images are two dimensional.
+We use the interfacial length between the wetting and nonwetting phase as an approximation for a{wn} .
+Though the length of the hidden curvature should be a constant factor (because the depth of the pore structure is constant), a{wn} does not include the length of the hidden curvature because it could not be directly measured from the images.
 The resolution of an image is 0.6 micron per pixel edge length.
-In the analysis, each phase (wetting, non-wetting and solid phases) is identified.
+In the analysis, each phase (wetting, nonwetting, and solid phases) is identified.
 After all three phases in an image are detected, the saturation of any one phase can be calculated by counting the pixels for a given fluid phase and dividing by the pore space area.
 A Sobel edge detector is used to identify interfaces between the phases.
-The edge length between the wetting and non-wetting phases, $L{wn}$ , is calculated based on the edge lengths of wetting, w, non-wetting, n, and solid, s, phases by using equation:
+The edge length between the wetting and nonwetting phases, L{wn} , is calculated on the basis of the edge lengths of wetting, w, nonwetting, n, and solid, s, phases by using equation

-$$L{wn} = (L_w + L_n - L_s)/2$$ (3)
+$$L{wn} = (L_w + L_n - L_s)/2.$$ (3)

-The interfacial area per volume is found by dividing $L{wn}$ by the total area of the micro-model (600 microns by 600 microns) giving units of inverse length.
-Chen (2006) considered the error in $L{wn}$ resulting from our image analysis technique from two test cases: (1) different squares with known areas and perimeters; and (2) different circles with known areas and circumferences.
-For squares, the relative error between the estimated and the known areas of squares is small, i.e., very close to zero.
-For circles, the error is around 5 % when the radius of the circle is less than 13 pixels.
+The interfacial area per volume is found by dividing L{wn} by the total area of the micromodel (600 microns by 600 microns) giving units of inverse length.
+Chen [2006] considered the error in L{wn} resulting from our image analysis technique from two test cases: (1) different squares with known areas and perimeters and (2) different circles with known areas and circumferences.
+For squares, the relative error between the estimated and the known areas of squares is small, that is, very close to zero.
+For circles, the error is around 5% when the radius of the circle is less than 13 pixels.
 When the radius of the circle is greater than 13 pixels, the error is almost zero.

-The error in calculating interfacial area per volume based on equation (3) was determined based on the two test cases.
-The relative error between the estimated and the known perimeter of the squares is the largest (-30% to -10%) when the edge length is less than 4 pixels but decreases quickly ( $\sim 5\%$ at 6 pixels) as the perimeter increases.
+[11] The error in calculating interfacial area per volume based on equation (3) was determined on the basis of the two test cases.
+The relative error between the estimated and the known perimeter of the squares is the largest (-30%) to -10%) when the edge length is less than 4 pixels but decreases quickly (~5% at 6 pixels) as the perimeter increases.
 The relative error between the estimated and the known circumferences of circles is large (-20%) when the radius of the circle is less than 4 pixels but decreases quickly to 10% as the radius increases.
-The error in the circumference is large at small radii because the smoothness of the circumference of the circle is reduced (or pixilated) when composed of few pixels (i.e., squares)
+The error in the circumference of the circle is reduced (or pixilated) when composed of few pixels (i.e., squares).

-These two test cases point out that the error in saturation and IAV from the analysis depends not only on the resolution but also on the curvature of the border of a phase.
+[12] These two test cases point out that the error in saturation and IAV from the analysis depends not only on the resolution but also on the curvature of the border of a phase.
 When high-resolution images are used, the error in saturation is small, less than 1 per cent.
-But in the worst case, the maximum error of IAV may be as high as 10% and tends to be underestimated.
-Other methods exist for determining interfacial areas (e.g. Dalla et al., Mclure et al, 2006; Prodanovic et al., 2006) that might reduce the error but at this time we chose the simplest analysis method.
+However, in the worst case, the maximum error of IAV may be as high as 10% and tends to be underestimated.
+Other methods exist for determining interfacial areas [e.g., Dalla et al., 2002; McClure et al., 2007; Prodanovic et al., 2006] that might reduce the error but at this time we chose the simplest analysis method.